 A. The complainant was employed as a reviser in the Organization's Language Department.
-When Interpol decided to move its headquarters from Saint-Cloud to Lyons she refused its offer to transfer her there.
+When Interpol decided to move its headquarters from Saint-Cloud to Lyons he refused its offer to transfer him there.

-By a decision of 16 June 1989 the Secretary General terminated her appointment on 19 June 1989.
-As provided by the Staff Regulations and Staff Rules she received an indemnity on termination of appointment.
-The Tribunal dismissed her challenge of the reckoning of the indemnity in Judgment 1080 delivered on 29 January 1991.
+By a decision of 16 June 1989 the Secretary General terminated his appointment on 19 June 1989.
+As provided by the Staff Regulations and Staff Rules he received an indemnity on termination of appointment.
+The Tribunal dismissed his challenge of the reckoning of the indemnity in Judgment 1080 delivered on 29 January 1991.

-In Judgment 1024 of 26 June 1990 the Tribunal ruled on the complainant's claims arising from the Administration's handling of her transfer and found it to be in breach of the rules that guaranteed an identical post at the new duty station for each official who consented to the transfer.
-Though the Tribunal held that Interpol had therefore infringed the complainant's rights, it could not rule on her claims to financial redress because the parties had not addressed them.
-Having upheld some objections by the Organization to receivability the Tribunal referred the complainant to Interpol for determination of the compensation she was entitled to, the amounts to bear interest at the rate of 10 per cent a year from the date of her termination.
+In Judgment 1024 of 26 June 1990 the Tribunal ruled on the complainant's claims arising from the Administration's handling of his transfer and found it to be in breach of the rules that guaranteed an identical post at the new duty station for each official who consented to the transfer.
+Though the Tribunal held that Interpol had therefore infringed the complainant's rights, it could not rule on his claims to financial redress because the parties had not addressed them.
+Having upheld some objections by the Organization to receivability the Tribunal referred the complainant to Interpol for determination of the compensation he was entitled to, the amounts to bear interest at the rate of 10 per cent a year from the date of his termination.

-On 6 July 1990 the Secretary General sent her a cheque for 10,000 French francs, the Tribunal's award of costs, and informed her that her indemnity would be reckoned later.
-By a letter of 23 July he sought documentary evidence from her to help in setting the amount of the indemnity; he also encouraged her to submit a proposal of her own which could help to bring the proceedings to a close.
-In her letter of 13 August she set out the terms of a proposed settlement.
+On 6 July 1990 the Secretary General sent him a cheque for 10,000 French francs, the Tribunal's award of costs, and informed him in the covering letter that his indemnity would be reckoned later.
+On 17 July he acknowledged receipt of the letter and expressed hope that the amount of the indemnity would comply with the decision in Judgment 1024.
+By a letter of 23 July the Secretary General sought documentary evidence from him to help in setting the amount of the indemnity; he also encouraged him to submit a proposal of his own which could help to bring the proceedings to a close.
+In his letter of 26 August the complainant set out the terms of a proposed settlement.

-By decision of 21 September the Secretary General granted her an indemnity in the amount of 65,094 French francs and 8,281.42 francs in interest at the rate of 10 per cent a year from 19 June 1989, making a total of 73,375.42 francs.
+By a decision of 21 September the Secretary General granted him an indemnity in the amount of 60,795 French francs and 7,734.48 francs in interest at the rate of 10 per cent a year from 19 June 1989, making a total of 68,529.48 francs.

-By a letter of 16 October she asked the Secretary General to review the decision of 21 September and waive the jurisdiction of the Appeals Committee.
-He confirmed his decision of 21 September in a letter of 23 October 1990 and gave her leave to go to the Tribunal forthwith.
+By a letter of 21 October he asked the Secretary General to review the decision of 21 September and waive the jurisdiction of the Appeals Committee.
+The Secretary General confirmed his decision of 21 September in a letter of 23 October 1990 and gave him leave to go to the Tribunal forthwith.

-B. The complainant submits that Interpol has failed to give effect to Judgment 1024 and challenges on several counts the amount it has granted her.
+B. The complainant submits that Interpol has failed to give due effect to Judgment 1024 and challenges on several counts the amount it has granted him.

-Though it acknowledges its obligation to pay her material damages, Interpol refuses to compensate her for the moral injury that her unlawful dismissal has caused her.
+Though it acknowledges its obligation to pay him material damages, Interpol refuses to compensate him for the moral injury that his unlawful dismissal has caused him.

-The Organization has acted inconsistently by first announcing that it would set the amount of the indemnity on its own, then leading her to believe that it would discuss it with her, and in the end suddenly breaking off the discussion for no stated reason.
+The Organization has acted inconsistently by first announcing that it would set the amount of the indemnity on its own, then leading him to believe that it would discuss it with him, and in the end suddenly breaking off the discussion for no stated reason.

-The indemnity she got in lieu of three months' notice answers no reasonable criterion inasmuch as the Tribunal dismissed her claim to compensation in lieu of notice and held her dismissal to be unlawful because it was in breach of Article 2 of Section 2 of Appendix VII of the Staff Rules.
+The indemnity he got in lieu of three months' notice answers no reasonable criterion inasmuch as the Tribunal dismissed his claim to compensation in lieu of notice and held his dismissal to be unlawful because it was in breach of Article 2 of Section 2 of Appendix VII of the Staff Rules.